steipete/speaking/README.md

 Binary frameworks?
 Without ABI?
 In Swift?
 What’s the deal with Swift Modules?
 In his talk, Peter discusses binary frameworks and stability, when and why ABI matters, and why his team writes in Objective-C. Learn more about what you can do right now, what other companies are doing, common pitfalls, and the future.

 [slides](https://speakerdeck.com/steipete/binary-frameworks-in-swift) | [blog post](https://pspdfkit.com/blog/2018/binary-frameworks-swift/) | [video and transcript](https://www.dotconferences.com/2018/01/peter-steinberger-binary-frameworks-in-swift)

-#### Bootstrapping - The Long Road to Success (Founder & Investor Talks, Vienna University of Technology)

-As part of the Founder & Investor Talks at Vienna University of Technology of 2018 I'll talk about my road from a freelancer to CEO of a succssful, growing international company with a deliberate choice of not taking VC money.
-This talk is about upsides/downsides and many lessions learned, the hard transition from "builder" to "manager", about teaming up with other people, building a team, core values, and strategies how to make a product work that sells B2B.

 (further talks coming soon - I don't like giving the same talk multiple times)